 4. Little spaces still have security rules.

 Ensure exit routes are apparent.
 In the event of an emergency, all individuals present should know the appropriate exits and emergency procedures.
 Ensure there is an unobstructed passageway for members of the audience as well as performers and team members to evacuate.
-Before a show or rehearsal, run a quick safety session to point out exits and go over necessary evacuation procedures and regular slips trips and falls training, so everyone is on the same page.
+Before a show or rehearsal, run a quick safety session to point out exits and go over necessary evacuation procedures and regular slips trips and fall prevention, so everyone is on the same page.
 Make sure your collections and drapes in your theatre are flame-retardant.
 It is possible to purchase products that combine with paint for places, or even a flame-retardant spray to coat your curtains.
 Ensure there are no hazards on stage and backstage, keep dressing rooms clean and tidy and hallways clear.

 5. Do not forget rehearsal security.